Azimuth Climate Data Backup Project

 The Idea

-For an overview, also see this:
+For an overview of the project, see this:

 Background